 - 1. Logic Gates

 - 2. Realization of Gates by using universal building blocks

 - 3. Realization of SOP and POS

-4. Verification of Demorgan's Laws
+- 4. Verification of Demorgan's Laws

-5. Half Adder & Full adder
+- 5. Half Adder & Full adder

-6. Function generation by using Decoders & Multiplexers.
+- 6. Function generation by using Decoders & Multiplexers.

 - 7. Realization of Flip flops

 - 8. 4-bit Ripple counter

 - 9. Mod-8 Synchronous counter

 - 10. Up down counter

 - 11.4 bit Shift-register

 - 12. Seven segment display

-EC1107 : PHYSICS LAB
+EC1107 PHYSICS LAB

-To enable the students to acquire skill, technique and utilization of the Instruments

-To draw the relevance between the theoretical knowledge and to imply it in a practical manner with respect to analyze various electronic circuits and its components.

-To impart the practical knowledge in basic concepts of Wave optics, Lasers and Fiber optics.

-To familiarize the handling of basic physical apparatus like Venire calipers, screw gauge, spectrometers, travelling microscope, laser device, optical fiber, etc.
+- To enable the students to acquire skill, technique and utilization of the Instruments - To draw the relevance between the theoretical knowledge and to imply it in a practical manner with respect to analyze various electronic circuits and its components. - To impart the practical knowledge in basic concepts of Wave optics, Lasers and Fiber optics. - To familiarize the handling of basic physical apparatus like Venire calipers, screw gauge, spectrometers, travelling microscope, laser device, optical fiber, etc.

+Course Outcomes: At the completion of the course the student will be able to
-Ability to design and conduct experiments as well as to analyze and interpret.

-Ability to apply experimental skills to determine the physical quantities related to Heat, Electromagnetism and Optics.

-The student will learn to draw the relevance between theoretical knowledge and the means to imply it in a practical manner by performing various relative experiments.

-Determine the Thickness for given paper strip by wedge method
+- Ability to design and conduct experiments as well as to analyze and interpret. - Ability to apply experimental skills to determine the physical quantities related to Heat, Electromagnetism and Optics. - The student will learn to draw the relevance between theoretical knowledge and the means to imply it in a practical manner by performing various relative experiments. - Determine the Thickness for given paper strip by wedge method

-1. Determination of Radius of Curvature of a given Convex Lens By forming Newton's Rings.

-2. Determination of Wavelength of Spectral Lines in the Mercury Spectrum by Normal Incidence method.

-3. Study the Intensity Variation of the Magnetic Field along axis of Current Carrying Circular Coil.

-4. Determination of Cauchy's Constants of a Given Material of the Prism using Spectrometer.

-5. Determination of Refractive Index of Ordinary ray m--- and extraordinary m--- ray.

-6. Determination of Thickness Given Paper Strip by Wedge Method.

-7. Calibration of Low Range Voltmeter.

-8. Calibration of Low Range Ammeter.

-9. Determination of Magnetic Moment and Horizontal Component of Earth's Magnetic Field.

-10. Lees Method - Coefficient of thermal Conductivity of a Bad Conductor.

-11. Carey Foster's Bridge - Verification of laws of Resistance and Determination of Specific Resistance.

-12. Melde's Apparatus - Frequency of electrically maintained Tuning Fork.

-13. Photoelectric cell-Characteristics.

-14. Planks Constants.

-15. Laser- Diffraction.
+- 1. Determination of Radius of Curvature of a given Convex Lens By forming Newton's Rings. - 2.
+Determination of Wavelength of Spectral Lines in the Mercury Spectrum by Normal Incidence method. - 3.
+Study the Intensity Variation of the Magnetic Field along axis of Current Carrying Circular Coil. - 4.
+Determination of Cauchy's Constants of a Given Material of the Prism using Spectrometer. - 5.
+Determination of Refractive Index of Ordinary ray $\mu_0$ and extraordinary $\mu_e$ ray. - 6.
+Determination of Thickness Given Paper Strip by Wedge Method. - 7.
+Calibration of Low Range Voltmeter. - 8.
+Calibration of Low Range Ammeter. - 9.
+Determination of Magnetic Moment and Horizontal Component of Earth's Magnetic Field. - 10.
+Lees Method Coefficient of thermal Conductivity of a Bad Conductor. - 11.
+Carey Foster's Bridge Verification of laws of Resistance and Determination of Specific Resistance. - 12.
+Melde's Apparatus Frequency of electrically maintained Tuning Fork. - 13.
+Photoelectric cell-Characteristics. - 14.
+Planks Constants. - 15.
+Laser-Diffraction.

-EC1108 : ELECTRONIC DEVICES AND CIRCUITS LAB
+EC1108 ELECTRONIC DEVICES AND CIRCUITS LAB

-To Study semiconductor diodes; verify their characteristics and applications of diodes as regulators, rectifiers.

-To Measure the V-I characteristics of various devices that are used in the electronic equipment.

-To Verify functionality through V-I characteristics of active devices like BJT, JFET, MOSFETS and their applications.

-To Determine the gain of CE amplifier
+- To Study semiconductor diodes; verify their characteristics and applications of diodes as regulators, rectifiers. - To Measure the V-I characteristics of various devices that are used in the electronic equipment. - To Verify functionality through V-I characteristics of active devices like BJT, JFET, MOSFETS and their applications. - To Determine the gain of CE amplifier

+Course Outcomes: At the completion of the course the student will be able to
-Comprehend the depth of semiconductor devices like diodes, transistor, JFET, MOSFETs characteristics.

-Measure voltage, frequency and phase of any waveform using CRO.

-Generate sine, square and triangular waveforms with required frequency and amplitude using function generator.

-Gain hands on experience in handling electronic components and devices.

-Study and verify various amplifier designs with calculation of impedance and band width.
+- Comprehend the depth of semiconductor devices like diodes, transistor, JFET, MOSFETs characteristics. - Measure voltage, frequency and phase of any waveform using CRO. - Generate sine, square and triangular waveforms with required frequency and amplitude using function generator. - Gain hands on experience in handling electronic components and devices. - Study and verify various amplifier designs with calculation of impedance and band width.